nrkno/core-components/packages/core-datepicker/readme.md

 ### datepicker.click.day

 Fired if the user clicks a day in the month days grid.
-The `datepicker.click.day` runs before `datepicker.change`.
-The event is cancelable, meaning you can use `event.preventDefault()`:
+The `datepicker.click.day` runs before `datepicker.change`:

 ```js
 document.addEventListener('datepicker.click.day', (event) => {